 Piper assumes that if we people are saved by grace, but not all are saved, then God’s saving grace (i.e. being understood as the light of the gospel in the face of Christ) must be a selective impartation of light that is sovereignly irresistible.
 However both the selective and irresistible nature of God’s light in the face of Christ is again undermined in the gospel of John—particularly 1:9-11.
 In particular, notice the unrestricted nature of Christ’s light and the possibility for it to be rejected.

 “The true light, which gives light to everyone, was coming into the world.
 He was in the world, and the world was made through him, yet the world did not know him.
 He came to his own, and his own people did not receive him” (John 1:9-11).

 Contrary to Piper’s claims, the light of God’s grace in the face of Christ can be rejected.
 Therefore it does not act upon sinners as an irresistible force or “sovereign act of new creation” that causes faith.
 Not even the context of Piper’s specific appeal to 2 Corinthians 4:6 aids his argument.
 As with John 1:9-11 the context is again unbelieving Jews whose stubborn resistance to the light of Christ is rendering them spiritually hardened and veiled behind the former glory of an old covenant passing away.
-Paul states both the problem and the solution back to back.
+In returning to 2 Corinthians, Paul states both the problem and the solution back to back.